 Part 2: during the test

 - If at any time during the test you don't understand something the tester has said, you need to decide whether or not to admit that you didn't understand.
-You may decide to wait for a short time in case you get some more clue to help you, but don't be afraid to ask for repetition, paraphrase or explanation when you need it.
+You may decide to wait for a short time in case you get some more clues to help you, but don't be afraid to ask for repetition, paraphrasing or explanation when you need it.

-- Whether listening to the tester or to a text presented electronically (on radio, disk or computer file), don't be afraid to guess (and to admit this).
+- Whether listening to the tester or to a text presented electronically, don't be afraid to guess (and to admit this).

 - Use the knowledge that you already have - from language situations in your first language or English - about different kinds of texts that the tester presents electronically.